 The surgeon did a remarkable job, but it was a long road to recovery – and a lot of hard work.
 Nick was able to finish his senior year of high school, but then he took some time off.

 “He took a year off between his graduation and his first year of college and just worked on his leg,” said Manzoni.
 “With a lot of support he ended up going to college at Drake, where he was able to recover and play soccer.”
 Today, Nick is healthy and owns his own Internet-based soccer program.
-He is also the father of two sons of his own.

 The way Manzoni has reached out and done so much that will help other families dealing with such an ordeal, is truly amazing.